Bought a Logitech wireless keyboard and can’t wait to connect it?

 &) Start typing on your computer to test your Logitech keyboard.
 (What if my Logitech wireless keyboard not working?)

-It’s likely that your Logitech wireless is not working on your computer after connecting, and you may have problems like keyboard not detected or keyboard not typing issue.
+It’s likely that your Logitech wireless is not working on your computer after connecting, and you may have problems like the keyboard not being detected or the keyboard not typing issues.
 If that’s your case, check the troubleshooting steps below:

 1. Check the hardware issue